ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 * GPG
 * pinentry

 is out of scope of this article.
+It should however be really simple to find the `apt`, `yum`, `rpm`, `dpkg`, `*pkg`, `dnf`, synaptic, pacman, or portage equivalents.

 ### Install Requirements

 ```
-brew install git git-credential-manager gpg pinentry-mac
+brew install git git-credential-manager gpg pinentry pinentry-mac
 ```